What is a sales funnel? Stages, examples and how to build one

 If you’re not using one already, choose one that makes you more efficient and productive.

-When choosing your CRM, ask the following:
+When choosing your CRM, ask:

 • Does it help you focus on the most important sales activities?